-Motorola is currently soak-testing Moto G4 Android Oreo update and a beta build has recently been leaked.
-If you’d like to test the new update, then follow the instructions below to install Android 8.1 Oreo on Moto G4/G4 Plus.
-You can either sideload the Soak Test OTA via stock recovery or restore the TWRP backup.
+Motorola is now rolling out stable Android 8.1 Oreo update for the Moto G4/G4 Plus with the OPJ28.111-22-1 build number.
+You can follow the instructions below to manually install stable Android 8.1 Oreo on Moto G4/G4 Plus.
+You can either sideload the OTA package via stock recovery or install the TWRP flashable zip.

 Android smartphones from Lenovo-owned Motorola aren’t the best bet when it comes to regular software updates.
 Most of these phones have been criticized for delayed software updates and broken promises.
 Talking about updates, last year Motorola publically disclosed the list of their phones that were designated to get Android Oreo update.
 Most of these phones including the Moto G5/G5 Plus, Moto G5S, Moto G5S Plus, Moto Z, Moto Z Play, Moto Z2 Play, and Moto X4 have already received the Android Oreo update.
 Motorola decided to directly jump to Android 8.1 Oreo, skipping 8.0 as the company was already behind the schedule.

 However, both the Moto G4 and Moto G4 Plus were not present in the list.
 The phones were released back in 2016 and came with Android Marshmallow out-of-the-box.
-Seeing the outrage among the users, the company reconsidered its decision and is finally testing Android 8.1 Oreo on Moto G4/G4 Plus.
+Seeing the outrage among the users, the company reconsidered its decision and has finally released stable Android 8.1 Oreo update for Moto G4/G4 Plus.

-Updated on 13 February 2019: OTA package and TWRP Flashable zip of stable Android 8.1 Oreo for Moto G4/G4 Plus is now available.
-The new firmware comes with the OPJ28.111-12 build number.
+Update (9 September 2019): OTA package and TWRP Flashable zip of stable Android 8.1 Oreo for Moto G4/G4 Plus are now available.
+The new firmware comes with the OPJ28.111-22-1 build number and brings December 2018 security patches.

 Moto G4/G4 Plus Android 8.1 Oreo Update

-XDA Senior Member rajatgupta1998 was able to capture the leaked Android 8.1 Oreo soak test build for the Moto G4/G4 Plus.
-The new software comes with OPJ28.128 build number and November 2018 security patches.
-The member also made TWRP Backup of the build.
-So users who have an unlocked bootloader with TWRP can easily restore the provided backup to install Android 8.1 Oreo on Moto G4/G4 Plus.
+XDA Senior Member rajatgupta1998 was able to capture the Android 8.1 Oreo OTA package for the Moto G4/G4 Plus.
+The new software comes with OPJ28.111-22-1 build number and December 2018 security patches.
+Another forum member Jleeblanch made TWRP flashable zips of the stock firmware.
+So users who have an unlocked bootloader with TWRP can easily install Android 8.1 Oreo on Moto G4/G4 Plus.

 - Irrespective of the method you choose (Method 2 will completely wipe your phone including the internal storage), I strongly suggest you take a complete backup of all your data on the phone.
 We also covered a detailed tutorial on how to backup Android devices completely.